The Ultimate Guide To Hiking With Your Dog

 Thinking about hitting the trail with your pup this fall?

-Keep reading for some must-have tips from our Conservation Dogs Program Assistant before you get out there.
+Keep reading for some must-have tips from our Conservation Dogs Program Coordinator before you get out there.

 Choose the right trail.

 As with all outdoor activities, the adventure begins before you’ve even arrived at the trailhead.
 Planning is an essential part of the hiking experience and is even more important when you’re bringing your dog.
 If you’re new to hiking with your dog, the key is to start slow.
 Chances are, your first hike wasn’t the 14-mile trek up and down Mt.
 Marcy, so it shouldn’t be your dog’s!

 Begin by choosing an easier hike with limited mileage and more even terrain.
 Slowly build duration and hike difficulty from there.
 If you and your dog have taken some time off the trail the same idea applies.
 The difficulty of the trail can also depend on the weather conditions or more broadly the season.
 Dogs will overheat and become too cold faster and easier than humans so pay attention to the “feel like” temperature, whether you’ll be exposed to direct sun, rain, or high winds.